Studying on the Summer Intensive Course

 Study groups

 The preliminary group assignments are made based on the information from registration (a short text and self-evaluation).
-Changes in the groups are possible during the first week of studies.

 Note!
 Every year the themes, structure, and teaching methods might differ depending on the group and its teacher.
 Teachers plan their teaching to a certain level, but they also listen to students' wishes.